 The table editor makes use of the Emacs 'calc' package to implement spreadsheet-like capabilities.
-Org-mode has two levels of complexity for table calculations.
+It can also evaluate Emacs Lisp forms to derive fields from other fields.
+Orgmode has two levels of complexity for table calculations.
 On the basic level, tables do only horizontal computations, so a field can be computed from other fields in the same row, and Org-mode assumes that there is only one formula for each column.
 This is very efficient to work with and enough for many tasks.
 On the complex level, columns and individual fields can be named for easier referencing in formulas, individual named fields can have their own formula associated with them, and recalculation can be automated.